typelevel/cats-effect/docs/tracing.md

 environments.

 ## Enhanced exceptions
-The stack trace of an exception caught by the Cats Effect 3 `IO` runtime looks similar to the following:
+Without tracing, the stack trace of an exception caught by the `IO` runtime often looks similar to the following:
 ```
 Exception in thread "main" java.lang.Throwable: Boom!
         at Example$.$anonfun$program$5(Main.scala:23)